Claiming Tax Treaty Benefits— Nonresident Aliens

 - Combination Clause: "In a case where an individual qualifies for benefits under both provisions (studying and teaching), the benefits provided therein shall not extend for more than a total of five years from the date of arrival."

-- Not for Profit Clause: "This Article shall not apply to income from research if such research is undertaken not in the public interest by primarily for the private benefit of a specific person or persons."
+- Not-for-Profit Clause: "This Article shall not apply to income from research if such research is undertaken not in the public interest but primarily for the private benefit of a specific person or persons."

-The type of form used to claim treaty benefits depends upon the type of income being paid under the treaty provision, and whether the individual is a nonresident alien or U.S. resident for tax purposes.
+The type of form used to claim treaty benefits depends on the type of income being paid under the treaty provision and whether the individual is a nonresident alien or U.S. resident for tax purposes.

 For personal services income

-- Use forms W-9 and attachment to form W-9 if the individual is a resident for tax purposes—Valid indefinitely until the individual's circumstances change so as to cause the information reported to no longer be valid (e.g., resident becomes a green card holder or citizen, or treaty time limits run out).
+- Use Form W-9 and Attachment to Form W-9 if the person is a resident for tax purposes.
+Valid indefinitely until the person's circumstances change so that the information reported is no longer valid (for example, the resident becomes a green card holder or citizen, or treaty time limits run out).

-- Use form W-8BEN if the individual is a nonresident alien for tax purposes—Valid as long as the individual is eligible for treaty benefits, as long as the individual receives a reportable payment at least once a year.
+- Use Form W-8BEN if the person is a nonresident alien for tax purposes.
+Valid as long as the person is eligible for treaty benefits, as long as the person receives a reportable payment at least once a year.

-- Use forms W-9 and Attachment to form W-9 if individual is a resident for tax purposes—Valid indefinitely until the individual's circumstances change so as to cause the information reported to no longer be valid (e.g., resident becomes a green card holder or citizen, or treaty time limits run out).
+- Use Forms W-9 and Attachment to Form W-9 if the person is a resident for tax purposes.
+Valid indefinitely until the individual's circumstances change so that the information reported is no longer valid (for example, the resident becomes a green card holder or citizen, or treaty time limits run out).

-Note: Treaty claims made by U.S. residents for tax purposes must be made on form W-9 - not on forms 8233 or W-8BEN. (cf. Treas.
+Note: Treaty claims made by U.S. residents for tax purposes must be made on form W-9, not on forms 8233 or W-8BEN. (cf. Treas.
 Reg.
-1.1441-6(b)(5)) Thus, foreign students and scholars who have passed the Substantial Presence Test becoming resident aliens, and who rely upon the exception to the saving clause of a tax treaty to continue to claim a treaty exemption, MUST submit form W-9 (with attachment) to Payroll Services to claim the treaty exemption.
+1.1441-6(b)(5)) Thus, foreign students and scholars who have passed the Substantial Presence Test becoming resident aliens, and who rely on the exception to the saving clause of a tax treaty to continue to claim a treaty exemption, must submit Form W-9 (with attachment) to Payroll Services to claim the treaty exemption.
 See Substantial Presence Test for more information.